Frog: Walking and running

 Frogs in the families Bufonidae, Rhinophrynidae, and Microhylidae have short back legs and tend to walk rather than jump.
 When they try to move rapidly, they speed up the rate of movement of their limbs or resort to an ungainly hopping gait.
 The Great Plains narrow-mouthed toad (Gastrophryne olivacea) has been described as having a gait that is "a combination of running and short hops that are usually only an inch or two in length".
-In an experiment, Fowler's toad (Bufo fowleri) was placed on a treadmill which was turned at varying speeds.
+In an experiment, Fowler's toad (Anaxyrus fowleri) was placed on a treadmill which was turned at varying speeds.
 By measuring the toad's uptake of oxygen it was found that hopping was an inefficient use of resources during sustained locomotion but was a useful strategy during short bursts of high-intensity activity.

 The red-legged running frog (Kassina maculata) has short, slim hind limbs unsuited to jumping.
 It can move fast by using a running gait in which the two hind legs are used alternately.
 Slow-motion photography shows, unlike a horse that can trot or gallop, the frog's gait remained similar at slow, medium, and fast speeds.
 This species can also climb trees and shrubs, and does so at night to catch insects.
 The Indian skipper frog (Euphlyctis cyanophlyctis) has broad feet and can run across the surface of the water for several metres (yards).

 Swimming

 Frogs that live in or visit water have adaptations that improve their swimming abilities.
 The hind limbs are heavily muscled and strong.
 The webbing between the toes of the hind feet increases the area of the foot and helps propel the frog powerfully through the water.
-Members of the family Pipidae are wholly aquatic and show the most marked specialization.
+Members of the family Pipidae are wholly aquatic and show the most marked specialisation.
 They have inflexible vertebral columns, flattened, streamlined bodies, lateral line systems, and powerful hind limbs with large webbed feet.
 Tadpoles mostly have large tail fins which provide thrust when the tail is moved from side to side.